Table of Contents

 - Be aware of behavioral biases of spending more when using your credit card instead of cash.

-- Once COVID goes away, hopefully soon, use cash for some of your discretionary spending.
+- Use cash for some of your discretionary spending.

-Credit cards serve an important purpose as a financial tool in an increasingly cashless society.
-Used wisely, the advantages of credit cards will outweigh its disadvantages.
-Exercise financial discipline in all aspects of money management.
+Credit cards serve an essential purpose as a financial tool in an increasingly cashless society.
+Used wisely, the advantages of credit cards will outweigh their disadvantages.
+Practice financial discipline in all aspects of money management.
 We have had our druthers about using credit cards, learned a hard lesson or two.

 Thank you for reading!
 If you found some value in this article, please share it with friends, family, and colleagues.
 Consider subscribing to our growing community at The Cents of Money!